 As a Successor Trustee, you step into the Trustee role when the original Trustee dies or becomes incapacitated.
-Here are some important actions to take when your parent named you as a Successor Trustee in their planning, upon their death.
+If you live in Greensboro, NC or the Triad area, here are some important actions to take when your parent named you as a Successor Trustee in their planning, upon their death.

-When your parent dies and you become Trustee, you will need to immediately step in and handle many items.
+When your parent dies and you become Trustee, you will need to immediately step in and handle many items, in which the terms are set in the trust agreement.
 It is best to be prepared in advance.
 This is not a comprehensive list, but it will get you started.

 Acting Under the Trust Agreement

-Within a few weeks after your parent dies, you should make an appointment with a qualified estate planning and administration law firm to review your parent’s documents, discuss possible federal estate taxes, consider estate planning, and determine the need for a probate administration.
+Within a few weeks after the grantor, or trustmaker, dies you should make an appointment with a qualified estate planning and administration law firm to review your parent’s documents, discuss possible federal estate taxes, consider estate planning, and determine the need for a probate administration.
 If probate is needed, there will be additional responsibilities as Executor, and you may have that role as well.

-You should have the lawyer prepare a “Trust Certification” that verifies your authority as the current Trustee of the Trust.
-That will be helpful as you deal with banks, and investment companies.
+Contact an experienced trusts lawyer in North Carolina and have them prepare a “Trust Certification” that verifies your authority as the current Trustee of the Trust.
+That will be helpful as you deal with banks and investment companies.
 If you’re not the first Successor Trustee named, the prior Trustee may need to resign first if you’re going to be assuming responsibility.